grafana/pyroscope/pkg/util/spanprofiler/README.md

 It's important to note that the presence of this attribute does not guarantee profile availability; stack trace samples might not be collected if the CPU time utilized falls below the sample interval (10ms).

-It is crucial to understand that this module doesn't directly control the pprof profiler; its initiation is still necessary for profile collection.
-This initiation can be achieved through the `runtime/pprof` package, or using the [Pyroscope client](https://github.com/grafana/pyroscope-go).
+It is crucial to understand that this module doesn't directly control the pprof profiler; its initialization is still necessary for profile collection.
+This initialization can be achieved through the `runtime/pprof` package, or using the [Pyroscope client](https://github.com/grafana/pyroscope-go).

 Limitations: